 - Scientific technician

-Immigration inspectors routinely require a specific degree in the occupational field in order to qualify for TN visa status.
+Immigration officials routinely require a specific degree in the occupational field in order to qualify for TN visa status.
 This is often contrary to the government's own guidance on the issue.
 U.S. immigration memoranda state that the degree possessed by the TN applicant “should be in the field or in a closely related field.”

 TN applicants who possess a degree from an educational institution outside of the United States, Canada, or Mexico must obtain an academic evaluation by a reliable credentials evaluation service that specializes in such evaluations.
 Unlike the H-1B category, an applicant for a TN cannot combine education and experience and obtain a degree equivalency in order to meet the bachelor degree requirements for a TN.
 Where a TN occupational category requires a bachelor's or licenciatura degree, an individual may satisfy this requirement by possessing a degree from an educational institution outside of the USMCA countries (from a college or university outside the U.S., Canada, or Mexico).

-TN Visa Occupational Categories
+TN Status Occupational Categories

-The TN visa occupational categories are:
+The TN visa broad occupational categories are:

-An individual may apply for TN visa status under USMCA in 1 of the 63 occupations set forth in USMCA.
+An individual may apply for TN status under USMCA in one of the several dozen occupations set forth in USMCA.
 The USMCA TN laws and regulations do not specifically define the types of positions or job duties permissible under the TN occupational categories.
-A citizen of Canada or Mexico may enter the U.S. under TN visa status “to engage in business activities at a professional level” in one of the professions set forth in Appendix 1603.D.1.
+A citizen of Canada or Mexico may enter the U.S. under TN status “to engage in business activities at a professional level” in one of the professions set forth in Appendix 1603.D.1.
 INA § 214 (e); 8 C.F.R. § 214.6 (a).
-For example, a position may qualify for TN visa status under a given category if in order to successfully complete the duties of the position, an individual must possess one of the credentials listed for that category.
+For example, a position may qualify for TN status under a given category if in order to successfully complete the duties of the position, an individual must possess one of the credentials listed for that category.
 If a position requires a bachelor's degree, then the position should be eligible for TN visa status under that category.